ovh/svfs/docs/FAQ.md

 ### How does it compare to hubicfuse, cloudfuse, swiftFS ... ?

-SVFS supports authentication versions 1/2/3, is stable and fully connected.
+* SVFS supports authentication versions 1/2/3, is stable and fully connected.
-This means svfs won't play with unsafe pointers all the time, avoiding segfaults.
-Also, svfs will make read/write operations atomic : it won't return to the caller until data has been read/written from/to the network.
-In other words no local buffering is taking place so i.e. if you want to rsync to/from a svfs mountpoint you will get the real progress of this operation and not the progress of local buffering.
-Another consequence is that you'll never require space on your local disk to read/write data from a file.
-Standard buffering is done in memory and your data is always a stream on the network.
+* SVFS won't play with unsafe pointers all the time, avoiding segfaults.
+* SVFS  will make read/write operations atomic : it won't return to the caller until data has been read/written from/to the network.
+* SVFS doesn't use temporary files.
+An interesting consequence is that you always get the actual operation progress with your favorite tools and you don't need any extra local space.
+* An SVFS file is always a stream on the network.
+So you can play media content directly as a stream, seek to a specific part in the file and so on.
+These features also work whith encrypted content.

 This is not the role of a network filesystem to chose how your data should be accessed : it should be consistent across operations.
-If you are looking for local speed rates, then this means you are looking for a local filesystem and svfs is no more than an easier way to achieve synchronization between both since it brings support for usual tools when used with appropriate options (for instance `rsync -avW --inplace --no-g --no-o --progress`).
+If you are looking for local speed rates, then this means you are looking for a local filesystem and svfs is no more than an easier way to achieve synchronization between both.
 In this case you should rely on an appropriate, journalized, battle-hardened local filesystem.
 This is also where you should manage ownership, permissions and other ACL/extended attributes information, relatively to your local users and groups.

+### I got errors using `rsync` with svfs.

+By default, `rsync` works with *blocks*.
+SVFS abstracts *object* storage.
+You need to tell `rsync` to work with entire files :
+- mount your svfs device with `extra_attr=true`
+- `rsync -rtW --inplace --progress <source> <destination>`
+- profit

 ### Why can't I set uid/guid and permissions ?